OutPost Arts

 ARTIST COMMISSIONS

-- Emerging D&G based multi-media Artist Emily Tough will create four portraits of Langholm’s Covid ‘Action Heroes who made important contributions to their community during the pandemic through their work.
-Emily will work with P2-4 pupils at Langholm Primary, sharing her model-making practise during a workshop in August 2021.
+Emerging D&G based multi-media Artist Emily Tough created four model portraits of Langholm’s Covid ‘Action Heroes' who made important contributions to their community during the pandemic through their work.

 EXHIBITION & BOOK

-To commemorate the 400th Anniversary of the signing of the Langholm Charter, a hardback book featuring work created across the whole Langholm People Project will be published and donated to all local libraries, become a ‘creative time-capsule’ for future generations.
+To commemorate the 400th Anniversary of the signing of the Langholm Charter, a hardback book featuring work created across the whole Langholm People Project was published and donated to local libraries, become a ‘creative time-capsule’ for future generations. (see below for digital version)

 Site managed by 34SP.com